The Moon and Venus will make a close approach, passing within 2°10' of each other. The Moon will be 26 days old.

-From Newark (click to change), the pair will be difficult to observe as they will appear no higher than 15° above the horizon.
-They will be visible in the dawn sky.
-They will rise at 03:41 (EST), 1 hour and 50 minutes before the Sun, and attain an altitude of 15° above the eastern horizon before fading from view as dawn breaks at around 05:10.
+From Fairfield, the pair will be visible in the dawn sky, rising at 03:51 (EDT) – 1 hour and 36 minutes before the Sun – and reaching an altitude of 13° above the eastern horizon before fading from view as dawn breaks around 05:07.

-At the moment of closest approach, the Moon will be at mag -10.2, and Venus at mag -4.4, both in the constellation Pisces.
+The Moon will be at mag -10.2; and Venus will be at mag -4.0.
+Both objects will lie in the constellation Pisces.

 The coordinates above are given in J2000.0.
 The pair will be at an angular separation of 38° from the Sun, which is in Taurus at this time of year.

 The circumstances of this event were computed using the DE430 planetary ephemeris published by the Jet Propulsion Laboratory (JPL).

 This event was automatically generated by searching the ephemeris for planetary alignments which are of interest to amateur astronomers, and the text above was generated based on an estimate of your location.

 |23 Mar 2014||– Venus at greatest elongation west|

 |18 May 2015||– Venus at highest altitude in evening sky|

 |06 Jun 2015||– Venus at greatest elongation east|

 |21 Oct 2015||– Venus at highest altitude in morning sky|